BetonQuest/BetonQuest/docs/Tutorials/Getting-Started/Basics/Conversations.md

 ```

 1. This is the identifier of the conversation.
 Make sure this equals the conversation identifier in "_package.yml_".
-2. Defines the name of the NPC that displayed during the conversation.
+2. Defines the name that is displayed during the conversation.
 3. Defines which `NPC_option` should be used as the start of the conversation.
 4. This section contains everything the NPC says.
 5. Defines which `player_option` is shown next.
 6. This section contains everything the player says.

 A BetonQuest conversation is a cycle of responses between the NPC and the player.
-Anything the NPC says is called `NPC_options`, all player text is called `player_options`.
+Anything the NPC says is called `NPC_options`, everything the player answers is called `player_options`.

 A conversation always starts with an `NPC_option`.
 Now the player must answer the NPC using a `player_option`.

 Options point to each other using the `pointer` argument.
 In the case of an NPC_option, the pointer argument would contain
 the name of a `player_option`.
 Usually, a player has more than one answer to choose from.
 This is done by adding multiple `player_option` names to a
 `NPC_option`.

 After the player responded, they are shown another `NPC_option` that the previously chosen `player_option` points to.

 Whenever either a `player_option` or a `NPC_option` point to no other option the conversation ends as there are no more
   responses or answers.

 !!! info "The Conversation Cycle"
     ``` mermaid